What is SaaS

 How much does it cost to design a SaaS product

-And to design a SaaS project on a budget?
+And how to design a SaaS project on a budget?
 We know the answers.
-Here is what budget you need to plan for SaaS development.
+Here is the budget you need to plan for SaaS development.

 🚨Disclaimer: This is our estimation for an average-complexity SaaS project created at Purrweb.
 We don’t guarantee other companies have the exact costs or timelines.